-If you’re working to address social and economic justice issues in New York City or Chicago, the Avodah Fellowship is a pathway to advance your leadership in an inclusive Jewish framework.
+If you’re working to address social and economic justice issues in New York City or Chicago, the Avodah Justice Fellowship is a pathway to advance your leadership in an inclusive Jewish framework.

 As an Avodah Fellow, we’ll provide you with mentorship, leadership development, a supportive community of professional peers, and networking opportunities to ignite your growth as a Jewish social justice leader.